carpentries-incubator/lesson-gpu-programming/_episodes/01-introduction.md

 ~~~
 {: .language-python}

-While the timing of this operation will differ depending on the system on which you run the code, these are the results for one experiment running on a Jupyter Notebook on Google Colab.
+While the timing of this operation will differ depending on the system on which you run the code, these are the results for one experiment running on a Jupyter notebook on Google Colab.

 ~~~
 1 loop, best of 5: 1.84 s per loop